“Cher is, literally, the best gay icon of all time!”

 Cut to 2017, and Gaga sang the same legendary words at the Super Bowl (aka the straightest thing ever), at the onset of Trump’s presidency – a time when American gays were worried that some of the progress achieved in the years before would begin to regress.

-Gaga has always let it be known that she is our ally, all the way back to the beginning of her career at a time where most celebrities shied away from speaking on such topics.
+Gaga publicly came out as bisexual and has always openly supported the LGBTQ community all the way back to the beginning of her career at a time where most celebrities shied away from speaking on such topics.
 There was her infamous Meat Dress, worn to protest “Don’t Ask Don’t Tell” – a law used to discharge gay soldiers from the military if they were discovered to be gay.
 Most recently, she put gay-conversion therapy supporter, Mike Pence, on blast during her Las Vegas set.

 Thanks to her, celebrities today like Dua Lipa, Ariana Grande, and Harry Styles aren’t afraid to openly express their love and support for the community.
 Yas Ms. Lady G, you are one gay icon we will always salut!